 - To cause an indecent image to exist

-- Produce an indecent image through action
+- To produce an indecent image through action

 In reality, these definitions include everything from forwarding an email of an indecent image, to unknowingly downloading an image to a hard drive.
 Storing a prohibited image in the cloud (a feature enabled by default in most modern mobile phones) could even be classed within this most severe category of offence.

 For example, if someone were to exchange a film and that film contained indecent images of adults, on the face of it, they wouldn’t be committing an offence.
-The courts’ have had to decide a case where the film in question also then had a ”trailer” at the end in which indecent images of children were also present, in this case, it was accepted that the accused hadn’t been aware of the “trailer” and so couldn’t be held responsible for distributing indecent images of children given that fell outside of what he knew.
-As with all cases of complexity, the facts of individual matters need to be given careful consideration and as this case illustrates.
+The courts have had to decide a case where the film in question also then had a trailer at the end in which indecent images of children were also present.
+In this case, it was accepted that the accused hadn’t been aware of the trailer and so couldn’t be held responsible for distributing indecent images of children.
+As with all cases of complexity, the facts of individual matters need to be given careful consideration, as this case illustrates.

-It is unfortunate that indecent image offences are so broadly defined; it now means indecent image offences can be unnecessarily escalated, even if an individual’s intention was completely innocent.
+It is unfortunate that indecent image offences are so broadly defined, as it now means indecent image offences can be unnecessarily escalated, even if an individual’s intention was completely innocent.
 This makes the need for expert advice even greater – and it is advisable to do so at the earliest indication a charge may arise, for the best chance of achieving a positive outcome.

 Contact the teahttps://www.lawtonslaw.co.uk/criminal-courts/crown-court/m of solicitors at Lawtons for expert legal advice and assistance.